KratosMultiphysics/Kratos/applications/ThermalDEMApplication/README.md

   Boolean for writing a graph with the contribution of each heat transfer mechanism to the total heat transfer.\
   Default: false

+- *"PostGraphHeatGenContributions"*:\
+  Boolean for writing a graph with the contribution of each heat generation mechanism to the total heat generation.\
+  Default: false

 **Material properties**
 - *"materials.Variables.THERMAL_CONDUCTIVITY"*:\
   Thermal conductivity of material (always required).